Posts tagged jupyterhub

 - 25 October 2021

-The default location for R packages is not writeble and you can not install new packages.
+The default location for R packages is not writable and you can not install new packages.
 On demand we install new packages system-wide and for all users.
 However, it possible to install packages in different locations than root and here are the steps:

 create a directory in $HOME